• Skip to primary navigation

 • Red Onions - Onions are another key ingredient here and I prefer using red onions for their color and strong flavor.
 You can use brown onions or spring onions if you prefer.
 Slice them thinly to add a bit of crunch to the salad.

-• Parsley - It is one of my favorite herbs that add flavor and brightness to salads.
+• Flat leaf parsley - It is one of my favorite herbs that add flavor and brightness to salads.
 It is very popular to use this aromatic herb in many Turkish salad recipes such as Piyaz (Turkish Bean Salad) and Ezme Salad (Acili Ezme).

 • Lemon juice - I always use lemon juice squeezed from fresh lemons instead of bottled lemon juice for a fresher and more delicious taste.

-• Olive oil - I use good quality extra virgin olive oil for my salad dressings as it makes a huge difference in taste.
+• Olive oil - Use good quality extra virgin olive oil for salad dressings as it makes a huge difference in taste.

 • Vinegar - It is optional to use vinegar for this salad.
-I like adding a little bit to mine but leave it out if you prefer.
 Both white wine vinegar and apple cider vinegar works great.

 Step-by-Step Instructions